rkarn/Locking-DT-RF/README.md

   - Scikit-learn
   - Numpy
   - MNIST Dataset (link provided in ".ipynb" file.)
+  - Accdel, Activities, Wearable, Wireless dataset.
+The formatted file is available in "approx_dataset_from_frameworkdtrf" folder.
+TO reproduce it, kindly run the source code available at https://github.com/Brunno815/Framework_DTRF
   - idx2numpy

 The step-by-step annotated source code is available in the Jupyter Notebook file.
 It uses the MNIST dataset.